Camila3255/bababot/README.md

 - [ ] Youtube playback
 - [ ] [Petpet](https://benisland.neocities.org/petpet/) Generator
-- [ ] Baba Card Game
 - [ ] Sandboxed ACE for rust

 ### Definite Nos

 - Designated commands for snuggling/hugging/kissing/petting/whatever with other users.
-  - There are already guidelines against excessive gifs in chat and this would make the (admittedly non-existent) problem worse
+  - There are already guidelines against excessive gifs in chat and this would make the (admittedly non-existent) problem worse.
 - AI related commands
   - AI is sorely cringe and stupid.
 My apologies.
 - Slash Commands